(Editor’s note: This article has been updated as of August 12, 2021)

 The report quotes Julie Niederhoff, associate professor of supply chain management at Syracuse University, who says the country’s food supply is vulnerable “when we have supply and demand that can’t reach each other.”

 Lee explained, “95% of the customers of Impossible Foods are self-avowed hardcore meat eaters.
-But the way we make our product, with benefits to the environment and our health, vastly differ from (that of the animal meat industry).
+But the way we make our product, with benefits to the environment and our health, vastly differs from (that of the animal meat industry).
 The meat industry has to grow the animal, transport it, slaughter it, process it, turn it into the meat it serves.
 We (at Impossible Foods) bypass the animal.
 We go straight to the plants.
 While we are very concerned about the current crisis and focus on safety, we have a vastly different way to make our product that is frankly far more efficient for us and far better for the planet.”

 Lee further revealed that the situation CoViD-19 has forced upon society has created conditions that highlight the advantage of producing plant-based meat.